- Employment Law Guide

 Notices and Posters

-The employer must post a DOL-provided poster in English detailing H-2B and corresponding workers' rights and protections in a conspicuous location at each worksite.
+The employer must post a DOL-provided poster in English detailing workers’ rights and protections under the H-2B program in a conspicuous location at each worksite.
 In addition, the employer must post additional posters if a significant portion of workers are not fluent in English and DOL provides the poster translated into that language.
 The poster is currently available in Spanish.

 Employers must also keep a copy of the final recruitment report and any supporting resumes and contact information; evidence of contact with U.S. workers who applied for the job opportunity, including documents demonstrating that any rejections of U.S. workers were for lawful, job-related reasons; and evidence of required contact with any former U.S. worker in the occupation and place of employment, including documents demonstrating that the U.S. worker had been offered the job opportunity and either refused it or was rejected for lawful, job-related reasons.